ethiffeault/eti/README.md

     };
 ```
 # Class
-Use ETI_BASE or ETI_BASE_EXT to define class, class are dynamic object with virtual table. eti provide an optional common base class:
+Use ETI_BASE or ETI_BASE_EXT to define class, class are dynamic object with virtual table. eti provide an optional common base class eti::Object
 ```
     class Object
     {